ckormanyos/wide-decimal/README.md

   - ![`example010a_hypergeometric_1f1`](./examples/example010a_hypergeometric_1f1.cpp) calculates another <img src="https://render.githubusercontent.com/render/math?math=1,001"> decimal digit hypergeometric function in a similar fashion.
   - ![`example011_trig_trapezoid_integral`](./examples/example011_trig_trapezoid_integral.cpp) uses trapezoid integration with an integral representation involving locally-written trigonometric sine and cosine functions to compute several cylindrical Bessel function values.

+## Testing
+Testing is a big issue and a growing test suite is in continued progress providing for tested, efficient functionality on the PC and workstation.
+The GitHub code is delivered with an affiliated MSVC project that uses easy-to-understand subroutines called from `main()` that exercise various test cases.

+Continuous integration runs on push using GitHub Actions.
+Various compilers, operating systems, and C++ standards ranging from C++11, 14, 17, 20 are included in CI.

 ## Details
 Wide-Decimal has been tested with numerous compilers for target systems ranging from 8 to 64 bits.
 The library is specifically designed for modest efficiency (not the world's fastest)